brorb/710-wiki/Content/Characters/SYSTEM.md

 ]
 ```

-Then the next day (6th October 2025), SYSTEM posted a .mp3 file titled "walking.mp3" in the media channel of [[The Sleuths]] Discord server that was apparently obtained by accessing an "MI drive":
+Then the next day (6th October 2025), SYSTEM posted a .mp3 file titled "walking.mp3" in the media channel of [[The Sleuths]] Discord server that was apparently obtained by accessing an MI drive:
 ```discord
 [
   {